steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

     Test adding new Example files.
         MRUpdateSeedData
         Add new model to SeedContent.json.
+            {
+                "Name": "venus",
+                "Description": "Venus de Milo (Aphrodite of Milos)" }
+    Default Camera is Back not Front.

     The Compose link in the Projects View has the wrong Id for a newly-updated model.
         When the database is built from SeedContent.json, the Model and Mesh Ids are the same.